GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-06-29-spring-exam-transaction-management.md

 - @Transactional(propagation=Propagation.REQUIRED)
 - @Transactional(propagation=Propagation.REQUIRES_NEW)

-The first one is the default (everything runs in the current transaction, if there is no transaction when an @transactionl method is called a new one is created).
+The first one is the default (everything runs in the current transaction, if there is no transaction when an @Transactionl method is called a new one is created).
 The second one makes multipl independent transactions at the same time possible.

 ### Propagation rules are enforced by a proxy